ipfs/ipfs-docs/docs/how-to/create-simple-chat-app.md

 ## Communication

 Whew!
 Since you made it this far, you might be wondering "what is communication like?"
-Luckily the answer is that it's _very_ easy in comparison to finding the peers, with only minor pitfalls.
+Luckily the answer is that it's _very_ easy in comparison to finding peers, with only minor pitfalls.
 We're going to simply cover how we're using [PubSub](https://docs.libp2p.io/concepts/publish-subscribe/) in the chat example, and exactly what pitfalls were found while it was developed.

 ### PubSub